Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 It contains magnesium one of what vegetable garden growers call the “major minor” elements.
+Plants need magnesium to grow, produce fruit and perform well.

 Here are a few of the reasons to use Epsom salt for plants:

-- It helps speed up plant growth
+- The magnesium sulfate (Epsom Salt) helps speed up plant growth

 - Increase a plants nutrient uptake, deter pests, increase